 Ultrasound of the arteries of the penis.
 Blood pressure of 30 mm Hg is considered the norm, with a resistance index of more than 0.8.
 With a normal result, vasculogenic (vascular) erectile dysfunction is excluded.

-Standard treatment methods of erectile dysfunction (impotence)
+Standard treatment plan for erectile dysfunction (impotence)

 The main directions for the treatment of erectile dysfunction are: